Carondelet Historical Society

 Encompassing the first floor hallway and both staircases is the Wall of Honor which honors Carondelet and other local veterans with individual photos.
 Service members honored range from the Civil War to present conflicts.
 The second floor houses the Cleveland High School Room, the Heritage Room (featuring furnishings from the 19th-early 20th centuries), and Memory Lane, a “Street of Stores” that features every imaginable consumer good, from toys to tools to an old-fashioned butcher shop.
 There are other numerous small exhibits throughout the building, including Carondelet Landmark Churches and a case of advertising ephemera from a variety of historic Carondelet businesses.

-Between its closure as a school in the 1930s and CHS’s occupancy, the building served a variety of functions, including as a dance hall, the La Verne Park restaurant and Cook's Market; these changing roles took a toll on the building’s condition.
-Funded entirely by members and friends, the Carondelet Historical Society has undertaken major renovations over the last three decades in order to restore the building to its original appearance (the inset photo was taken in 1876) and to present the heritage of historical Carondelet to visitors.
+Between its closure as a school in 1935 and CHS’s occupancy, the building served a variety of functions, including as a dance hall, the La Verne Park "Kindergarten Grill" restaurant and Cook's Market.
+These changing roles took a toll on the building’s condition.
+Thanks to the generosity of our members and donors, the Carondelet Historical Society has undertaken major renovations over the last three decades in order to restore the building to its original appearance and to present the heritage of historical Carondelet to visitors.
 Much of the work has been accomplished by skilled volunteer members, while construction has been awarded to local contractors.
-Several major projects have been completed in the new millennium: the opening of bricked-in windows (a phased project for which work and fundraising are ongoing), the construction of the Bouchein Library, a remodeling of the lower level, the addition of an elevator to serve all three levels of the building, and major technological and archival upgrades.
+Several major projects have been completed in the new millennium: the opening of bricked-in windows, the construction of the Fred Bouchein Library, a remodeling of the lower level to house temporary exhibits, the addition of an elevator to serve all three levels of the building, and major technological and archival upgrades.
+In January 2023, the Board of Directors hired the first paid employee in the history of the organization to manage the day to day operations of the organization.

 Frederick Bouchein Library & Archives Committee Chair: Jerry Martin